RDYG18/Rene-wind-preventive-maintenance/README.md

 ## Executive Summary

 <div align="justify">
-ReneWind’s analysis of 25,000 sensor-based records from wind turbines led to the development of a predictive maintenance model aimed at preventing generator failures.
-Using XGBoost with oversampling, the final model achieved an F1-score of 86.0%, with 84.8% recall and 87.2% precision on test data—successfully balancing failure detection and false alarm reduction.
-Key sensor variables, including V36, V16, and V18, were identified as the most influential predictors of failure.
-By implementing the model in collaboration with the maintenance team, ReneWind can minimize unexpected breakdowns, reduce maintenance costs, and extend the lifespan of critical turbine components, ultimately improving operational reliability and supporting long-term sustainability goals.
+ReneWind’s analysis of 25,000 sensor based records from wind turbines led to the development of a predictive maintenance model aimed at preventing generator failures.
+Using XGBoost with oversampling, the final model achieved an F1-score of 83.4%, with 84.8% recall and 82% precision on test data successfully balancing failure detection and false alarm reduction.
+Key sensor variables, including V36, V26, and V16, were identified as the most influential predictors of failure.
+By implementing the model in collaboration with the maintenance team, ReneWind can detect up to 85 out of every 100 real failures before they occur, reduce maintenance costs, and extend the lifespan of critical turbine components, ultimately improving operational reliability and supporting long term sustainability goals.
 </div>

 ---